Richard’s Correspondence

 RESPONDENT: I would like to know, how useful for the goal of living it permanently, from your perspective, are exercises where you relax different parts of your body and focus your attention on various physical sensations (without preference for what sensation you focus on, tune-in or ‘become’).

 RICHARD: Speaking personally, I have never done any disciplines, practices or exercises at all ...
 I have never done any meditation, any yoga, any chanting of mantras, any tai chi, any breathing exercises, any praying, any surrendering, any trusting, any fasting, any flagellations, any ... any of those ‘Tried and True’ inanities.
 Nor does one have to endlessly analyse one’s childhood for ever and a day.
 Nor does one have to do endless therapies wherein one expresses oneself again and again ... likewise relaxation exercises will never set you free.
 Coming to one’s senses does not mean merely relaxing one’s toes, for example.
 As I have previously written, in order to facilitate a peak experience of perfection, one needs to have a keen sense of humour ... all that ‘being serious’ stuff actively works against peace-on-earth.
-Be totally sincere – most definitely utterly earnest, as genuineness is essential – and come to your senses as efficaciously as possible.
+Be totally sincere – most definitely utterly sincere, as genuineness is essential – and come to your senses as efficaciously as possible.
 If you ‘focus your attention on various physical sensations’ , then look to becoming the experience of these sensations happening ... rather than having them happen to you.

 And remember that an actual freedom is all about having fun; about enjoying being here; about delighting in being alive.
 One has to want to be here on this planet ... most people resent being here and wish to escape.
 And then the condition is ripe for a PCE to occur ... and although each pure consciousness experience brings a fresh beginning, an absolute newness, the condition of freedom from ‘I’ has indubitable character traits ... each time discovered anew with the same delight as if it were the first time.
 With each experience one finds oneself here in this ever-fresh, never contaminated moment.
 Here is an atmosphere free from ‘human’ feelings, from ‘humanity’s truisms, from religion’s morals and from civilisation’s mores ... all of which are humanistic and cultural coping-mechanisms and agreements.
 There is a delicious surprise to be found in actualism: it is so liveable.
 It is living, here on earth, as this actual body, simply brimming with sensory organs ... yet completely devoid of emotions and passions manifesting as hallucinatory thoughts and utopian idealism.
 It is indeed possible to live peacefully, at ease and undisturbed by these futile feelings and delusive thoughts.
 It is an entirely different ball-game with different rationale which, from the ‘human’ view-point, lies diametrically opposed to the orthodox rules and regulations based on those venerated thoughts and feelings ... the more ancient the better.